omk88/survival-game/README.md

 ## Inventory system and inventory UI.

-Picked up items are added to a list which stores
+Picked up items are added to a list which stores the tags of each item that has been picked up.
+A UI to display these values is enabled in the hierarchy when the player presses the "I" key, which also disables scripts for movement and camera control.